microsoft/pxt-adafruit/docs/lessons/compass/challenges.md

 # compass challenges

-Display the direction that the micro:bit is facing using the compass
+Display the direction that the @boardname@ is facing using the compass

 ## Before we get started